-Diplomats slam commission over agencies relocation
+Diplomats slam Commission over agencies relocation

 By Peter Teffer